gcsga/gcsga/RefactorNotes.md

 ## Current Task Notes

-- Currently adding an item necessitates submitting the form but this is not ideal.
-Would be better to re-render the form (or just the part) with the new data but not submit yet.
-Research how to do this.
+- Currently moving items now works ok but form is not submitted when submitting form.
+To fix.